 About VCU Business

-At the intersection of business and innovation is Virginia Commonwealth University’s School of Business, which aims to develop world-ready business leaders and produce game-changing research
+At the intersection of business and innovation is Virginia Commonwealth University’s Business School, which aims to develop world-ready business leaders and produce game-changing research.

-Since its beginning in 1937, the VCU School of Business has grown into a nationally ranked institution with over 40,000 alumni who have made their mark on the business world and beyond.
+Since its beginning in 1937, the VCU Business School has grown into a nationally ranked institution with over 40,000 alumni who have made their mark on the business world and beyond.

-Offering a wide range of programs at the bachelor's, master's, certificate and doctoral levels, the VCU School of Business ranks in the top five percent of business schools worldwide due to its AACSB International-accreditation.
+Offering a wide range of programs at the bachelor's, master's, certificate and doctoral levels, the VCU Business School ranks in the top five percent of business schools worldwide due to its AACSB International accreditation.
 The school maintains strong connections with the vibrant business community that surrounds our campus and provides students with transformative educational experiences that enhance their lives using education as a bridge to their future success.

 Accreditation

-VCU has earned both business and accounting accreditations by AACSB International, placing it in the top 5 percent of business schools worldwide.
-AACSB-accredited schools have the highest-quality faculty, deliver relevant and challenging curriculum, and provide educational and career opportunities that are not found at other business schools.
+VCU has earned both business and accounting accreditations from AACSB International, placing it in the top 5 percent of business schools worldwide.
+AACSB-accredited schools have the highest-quality faculty, deliver relevant and challenging curriculum and provide educational and career opportunities that are not found at other business schools.

 VCU was the first business school in the nation to be accredited by the Computing Commission of ABET, the recognized accreditor of college and university programs in applied and natural science, computing, engineering and engineering technology.